marshall-strong/pexels-photo-search-react/README.md

 ### the `Gallery` component displays photos in a masonry layout, where photos fill out rows while preserving aspect ratio

-### absent a search query from the user, the home screen retrieves photographs from the Pexels "curated photos" resource, then displays the photos in the `Gallery`
+### the home screen retrieves photographs from the Pexels "Curated Photos" endpoint, then displays those photos in the `Gallery`

-### the `SearchForm` component accepts text input from the user and retrieves relevent photographs from the Pexels "photo search" resource, then displays the photos in the `Gallery`
+### the `SearchForm` component accepts text input from the user and retrieves relevent photographs from the Pexels "Search for Photos" endpoing, then displays those photos in the `Gallery`

 ### hovering over a `Photo` in the `Gallery` component brings up the photographer's name and a link to more of their work on Pexels